 Mykonos • Santorini • Rhodes • Athens • Corfu • Chania (Crete)

-Fresh ingredients, talented chefs and beautiful settings is what makes a good restaurant.
+Fresh ingredients, talented chefs, and beautiful settings are what make a good restaurant.

 If you want to enjoy upscale dinners, these are the places to go.

 Naxos • Lefkada • Paros • Mykonos • Crete • Rhodes • Lemnos • Kos